What to do if…

 - Dial 999 immediately.

-- Note the exact time symptoms started (or when you were last normal).
+- Note the time symptoms started.

 - Make it easier for paramedics to reach you.

-- Sit upright and avoid falls.
+- Sit down and avoid walking around.

 What can wait